Why, When and How to Replace Lathe Oils, Lubricants and Coolants

 It may seem obvious why you should replace the lubrication fluids regularly, but different lubrication and cooling oils have specific purposes and benefits.
 The best oil or lubricant can depend on the machine component, material cut, or tool used.
 The lubrication used to maintain smooth operation of the machine is different than the coolants used to cut billets.
 Metal cutting fluids help minimize heat transfer and fluctuation, reduce friction, and manage chips that may otherwise do damage.

 There are three main types of machine-cutting fluids:

 - Soluble Oils–These oils are emulsified and mixed with water.
-These water-soluble fluids are prone to grow fungus and bacteria if the pumps aren’t maintained.
+These water-soluble lubricants are prone to grow fungus and bacteria if the pumps aren’t maintained.
 This is the least expensive and most used type of cutting fluid.

 - Synthetic fluids–These fluids replicate natural oil lubrication but are made of polymers and chemicals.
-They prevent corrosion, are the cleanest and offer best cooling of the different lubes.
+They prevent corrosion, are the cleanest and offer best cooling of the different lubricants.
 However, they are the least lubricant.

 - Semisynthetic fluids–use a combination of both soluble and synthetic fluids.
 The heat transfer performance is somewhere between soluble and synthetic fluids.
 These lubricants have a broad range of applications.

 One thing universal for lathe lubrication is to select a non-detergent oil.
 Oils with detergent attract and collect particles and chips as the metal is machined.

 So, how do you know when to replace the lubricants?
 Depending on the lathe, you may need to either manually lubricate or this function can be automatic: